Is Carbon Dioxide A Covalent Bond

 One of the most pressing issues related to carbon dioxide is the increasing concentration of CO2 in the Earth's atmosphere.
 Since the Industrial Revolution, human activities such as burning fossil fuels and deforestation have significantly increased the amount of carbon dioxide released into the atmosphere.
 This increase has led to a phenomenon known as the greenhouse effect, where carbon dioxide and other greenhouse gases trap heat in the atmosphere, leading to global warming and climate change.

 According to the Intergovernmental Panel on Climate Change (IPCC), the concentration of carbon dioxide in the atmosphere has increased by more than 45% since pre-industrial times.
-This increase has resulted in a significant rise in global average temperatures, leading to more frequent and intense heatwaves, rising sea levels, and changes in precipitation patterns.
+Because of that, this increase has resulted in a significant rise in global average temperatures, leading to more frequent and intense heatwaves, rising sea levels, and changes in precipitation patterns.
 Addressing climate change requires reducing carbon dioxide emissions through various strategies, including transitioning to renewable energy sources, improving energy efficiency, and implementing carbon capture and storage technologies.

 Carbon Capture and Storage (CCS)